blockhousetech/tcwasm/README.md

 # tcwasm

-In this repository, we demonstrate the use of Transparency Center (TC) in confidential program analysis.
-More specifically, we show how to set up a web-assembly (WASM) analyzer in an trusted envrionment, and then use it for some simple program analysis tasks.
+In this repository, we show how to set up and run tcwasm in TEE.
+More specifically, we will set up a Google Confidential Computing VM instance, deploy TCWasm analyzer, and run some example test cases.
+If you are not familiar with TEE or Google Confidential Computing service, please refer to [Confidential Computing  |  Google Cloud](https://cloud.google.com/confidential-computing) for more information.

 ### Quick Start

-In this section, we go through basic steps for setting up and runing Seraph WASM analyzer in Google's Confidential Computing platform, a cloud-based trusted execution envrionment (TEE) on which Transparency Center can build.
-If you are not familiar with TEE or Confidential Computing, please refer to [Confidential Computing  |  Google Cloud](https://cloud.google.com/confidential-computing) for more information.

 ##### Step 1: Set Up Confidential Computing Instance